Liminal Zones exhibition by Maureen Bachaus together with Natascha Waeyen, May 2022.

 The human psyche

 Another essential aspect of Maureen Bachaus’ work is the human psyche, the freedom of expression, the human identity.
-Intense conversations with people become increasingly important as an input for her work, and have led to the ‘Identification project’ on which Bachaus currently works.
+Intense conversations with people become increasingly important as an input for her work, and have led to the ‘Identification project’.
 Core questions of the ‘Identification project’ are: who are you, and how did you become the person that you are?
 Is your identity your own free choice or is this determined by your genes, your country, your religion, your family, or your government?
 The identification project consists of photo-assemblages, installations and video-art projects.